 2019 – today

-Wells Fargo has endured several scandals, been accused of fraud, and fined for numerous violations.
-To restore its shaken brand image, management launched an entire campaign under the slogan “This is Wells Fargo.”
+Wells Fargo has endured several scandals, been accused of fraud, and been fined for numerous violations.
+To restore its shaken brand image, management launched a campaign with the slogan “This is Wells Fargo.”
 The rehabilitation attempt consisted of updating the logo and badge.

-Advertising agency BBDO-San Francisco developed a concept that was supposed to help the bank get on the path of progress.
+Advertising agency BBDO-San Francisco developed a concept intended to help the bank get on the path to progress.
 The changes were minimal: the designers left everything on the main sign and repainted the lettering in yellow.
 The stagecoach is back to black and white, and the number of horses has been reduced to three.

 Font and Colors